lucabaggi/reactive-countries/README.md

 ## Testing

 Both unit and integration tests are included and their execution is managed inside Maven lifecycle using [Surefire](http://maven.apache.org/surefire/maven-surefire-plugin/) and [Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) maven plugins.
+Unit tests results are used to generate reports using [JaCoCo](https://www.eclemma.org/jacoco/) maven plugin.

 To run unit tests:
 ```